Introduction to Cognitive Psychology summer course in Oxford, by LMH Summer Programmes.

 Would you like to join a pub quiz, visit a medieval castle, or go punting on the river?
 Our team of Residential Advisors are here to help you get to know other students, explore the city, and have an authentic experience of life as a student at an Oxford college.

-A historic and beautiful college of the University of Oxford with its own intellectually challenging summer school.
+A pioneering and historic college of the University of Oxford with its own intellectually challenging summer school.